I’ve seen how your data gets treated from the inside

 I tried everything.
 Additional SIM cards.
 Temporary phone number applications.
 Call forwarding services.
 Every solution fixed one piece of the problem but created new headaches.

 SIM cards mean using two phones or swapping cards constantly.
 Temporary applications are built for Americans: no real Canadian phone numbers, no French support, and half the time your data is their business model.
-Forwarding services are fragile and limited.
+And none of them solved the real problem: a phone number alone isn’t enough.
+You need contact details, passwords, service tracking, all organized by context.
+One compartment per role you play in your life.

 That didn’t exist anywhere.